C. Scott Green: Career

 In 2023, the SBOE and President Green initiated a deal with Apollo Global Management to create a non-profit in an effort to acquire the University of Phoenix.
 The metrics for the proposed $550 million purchase were favorable for the U of I in that it would generate $100 million in free cash flow and provide U of I students with world-class systems that Phoenix had invested over $600 million to develop.
 The U of I would absorb the adult education-focused platform ahead of expected demographic declines in traditional-aged students.
-The deal would involve the U of I converting the for-profit university into a non-profit, offering online enhancements for Idaho students, in addition to the U of I's traditional brick-and-motar college experience.
+The deal would involve the U of I converting the for-profit university into a non-profit, offering online enhancements for Idaho students, in addition to the U of I's traditional brick-and-mortar college experience.
 The University of Arizona (Ashford University) and Purdue University (Kaplan University) had previously set precedent for this type of deal between for-profit and non-profit universities, but not without push back from their respective faculty and other stakeholders.
 In 2019, the Federal Trade Commission accused Phoenix of deceptive advertising that exaggerated the benefits of the education it provided.
 In May 2023, the SBOE unanimously agreed to allow the U of I to establish the non-profit and move forward.

-After the U of I announced the deal, a voiced concerns to the SBOE, complaining about University of Phoenix's reputation, which then resulted in political opposition to the deal and a lawsuit brought by Idaho's attorney general.
+After the U of I announced the deal, voiced concerns resulted in political opposition to the deal and a lawsuit brought by Idaho's attorney general.
 In October 2023, Idaho Attorney General Raul Labrador subpoenaed the entire SBOE and others involved in the transaction, including Green, demanding a number of records related to the University of Phoenix acquisition.
 In August 2023, Ada County District Court Judge Jason Scott ruled that neither the Idaho attorney general, nor the solicitor general was allowed to prosecute a case against the SBOE in an open meetings law case.
 The case was heard by the Idaho State Supreme Court and remanded back to the lower court.
 The SBOE and the attorney general agreed to a settlement.
 In June 2025, the U of I and Phoenix agreed to end the deal, with the U of I stating it had become cost-prohibitive and continuing discussions could become a distraction from the university's other work.
 The U of I requested the SBOE terminate the agreement.
 The U of I received over $17.2 million in termination fees from the Phoenix as reimbursement for expenses incurred during the talks.
 As of the end of September 2025, plans were confirmed for the sale of shares to the public, where the University of Phoenix was valued at nearly $1.2 billion.

 In 2023, Green coauthored the book University President's Crisis Handbook with Temple Kinyon, published by Wiley, to highlight the U of I managing three crises (budget deficits, COVID-19, and the capital crimes) in his first four years as president.